Advanced Concepts

 This section goes into more detail on some the subjects covered in Core Concepts, as well as introducing additional advanced topics.

-The core tenets of the DataTrails platform are Assets and Events.
+The principal objects in the DataTrails platform are Events.
 These are the records that represent the collective ‘Golden Thread’ of evidence contributed by all stakeholders about a particular thing.

-Assets can represent anything: a file, a piece of data, a physical thing or even a business process.
-As long as shared accountability needs to be traced and trustworthy, it can be recorded as a DataTrails Asset.
+That ’thing’ really can represent anything: a file, a piece of data, a physical thing or even a business process.
+As long as shared accountability needs to be traced and trustworthy, Events can be recorded about it.
+If there are moments that matter they can be committed to the immutable audit log.

-Knowing the current state of an Asset isn’t enough: sure, it has software version 3.0 now but when was that installed?
+What defines a moment that matters?
+It’s all about the use case: if you think you might need to prove something in a multi-party dispute later, chances are you can save a lot of time and stress by committing it to the ledger.
+Simply looking and knowing the current state of things isn’t enough: sure, it has software version 3.0 now but when was that released?
 Before the major incident?
 After the major incident?
 This morning before the support call?
-By recording events into an immutable audit trail, questions relating to that asset can be answered.
+By recording events into an immutable audit trail, questions relating to that fact can be answered.

-DataTrails Assets are essentially very simple: a collection of attributes that describe the Asset expressed as a standard JSON document.
+DataTrails Events are essentially very simple: a collection of attributes that describe the Event expressed as a JSON document.
 The power of the system comes from the fact that those attributes come with complete traceable provenance and are guaranteed to appear the same to every stakeholder, creating a single source of truth for shared business processes.

 A simple Asset might look like this: